maroscizmarik/facebook_test/README.md

 # facebook_test

-Simple test focused on logging in to Facebook app, updating status, asserting the result and logging out.
+### Simple test focused on logging in to Facebook app, updating status, asserting the result and logging out.

+- Test uses Serenity BDD framework, Cucumber and Selenium Webdriver.
+- Test scenario is written with Gherkin reference.
+- Each gherkin statement is mapped to a method which performs some action (login, assert, udpate test, logout, ...)

-Please change the login credentials in LoginSteps class on line 16 and 17 for successful login.
+**Please change the login credentials in serenity.properties file for successful login.**

-Please change the expected name asserted in LoginSteps class on line 29 for successful assertion.
+**Please change the expected name and surname in serenity.properties file for successful assertion of login.**

-If assertion of updated status fails, please keep in mind that page elements are hard to target on Facebook production environment.
-Please read the comments in ProfilePage class on line 16.
+**You can change the text of status which you want to update in serenity.properties file as well.**

 Main method to run the test is in the TestFacebook class.